Description

 Using this definition on our asset we see for example:

-• Looking at the 30 days standard deviation of 2% in the last 5 years of Short Term Bond Strategy, we see it is relatively higher, thus worse in comparison to the benchmark SHY (1.9%)
+• The historical 30 days volatility over 5 years of Short Term Bond Strategy is 2%, which is larger, thus worse compared to the benchmark SHY (1.9%) in the same period.

 DownVol: